goravel/docs/the-basics/routing.md

 ## Close HTTP/HTTPS Server

-You can gracefully close the HTTP/HTTPS server by calling the `Shutdown` method, which will wait for all requests to be processed before closing.
+You can gracefully close the HTTP/HTTPS server by calling the `Stop` method, which will wait for all requests to be processed before closing.

 ```go
 // main.go